ryanrosello-og/playwright-slack-report/README.md

     ["dot"], // other reporters
   ],
 ```
+### Note I:
+You will most likely need to have Slack administrator rights to perform the steps above.

+### Note II:
+Sending failure details in a thread is not supported when using webhooks.
+You will need to use Option B below.

 # Option B
 Run your tests by providing your `SLACK_BOT_USER_OAUTH_TOKEN` as an environment variable or specifying `slackOAuthToken` option in the config: